|Assessment Type||Assessment length / details||Proportion|

 1. Demonstrate independent learning by undertaking a review of a paper on a topical subject in Physics and supporting literature.

-2. Present and communicate the topical subject to a non-specialist audience in a popular science article.
+2. Communicate the topical subject to a non-specialist audience through the medium of a popular science article.

 4. Make an informed decision on the topic and present a recommendation on the topic.

 The module focuses on developing communication and presentation skills within the context of topics in Physics.
 Two complementary aspects are considered.
-The first addresses the presentation of a topical subject in Physics in a written article aimed at the general public and a short presentation on the topic to an audience of their peers.
+The first addresses the presentation of a topical subject in Physics in a written article aimed at the general public.
 The second aspect addresses communication skills considered to be important for successful implementation of a research project.
 This second aspect is replaced by a presentation and oral examination for the students taking the second semester module PHM5760 Upper Polar Atmosphere module at UNIS.

 Planning, presenting and assessing a research project (for students not registered on PHM5760) is addressed in a short residential research skills course.
 This is normally organised jointly by Physics staff at the Universities of Aberystwyth, Cardiff and Swansea, and held at Gregynog at the end of Semester 1.
 Students are required to work in groups.